-The award-winning York Handmade Brick Company has helped to restore an historic Valve House historic valve house restoration belonging to British Waterways to
+The award-winning York Handmade Brick Company has helped to restore an historic Valve House belonging to British Waterways to its former glory.

 The 19th century Valve House, which is situated at Icknield Port, Birmingham, had been badly damaged by a car.
 British Waterways have praised York Handmade, based at Alne, near Easingwold, for doing “an excellent job”.

 York Handmade was approached by British Waterways at the end of last year to provide matching bricks to rebuild the dilapidated building.